The Best & Worst Beer in America—Ranked!

 Light, crisp, refreshing, and low-calorie.
 What more could you ask for?

 Popping open a Natty Light may make you feel like you're back in college, but don't let that steer you away.
 Sipping the low-cal brew in lieu of your heavier go-tos may help you fit into your frat-days jeans again, too.

 You've seen the commercials, so you probably always wondered, "is Michelob Ultra good?"
-In terms of nutrition, the answer is, "yes!"
-Michelob Ultra doesn't claim our top spot because the brand has associated itself with running, cycling and living an active healthy lifestyle.
+In terms of nutrition, the answer is, "Yes!"
+Michelob Ultra doesn't claim our top spot because the brand has associated itself with running, cycling, and living an active healthy lifestyle.
 It's our #1 best beer to drink on a diet because it does all that and is lower in carbs than its closest competitor—and tastes great, too.
-It's the #1 Best Light Beer in America.